pointandclicktulsa/unifispinup/README.md

 # unifispinup
-Collection of scripts and information
+Collection of scripts and information for Installing a Unifi Controller